YouthBuild is YCC's core program.

 Led by our Case Manager, Fred Williams, YCC YouthBuild Members learn life skills that critical for becoming well-adjusted and employable adults.
 During classroom and individual sessions, Fred teaches lessons on communication skills, self-awareness, goal-setting and planning, overcoming barriers and much more.

-Thanks to a generous grant that we recieved from the Healthcare Foundation of Northern Lake County, we were able to hire our Social Worker, Kristin Hunt, to provide weekly on-site therapy sessions and trauma-related care to all of our YouthBuild members.
+Thanks to a generous grant from the Healthcare Foundation of Northern Lake County, we are able to work with Youth & Family Counseling in Libertyville, IL to provide weekly on-site therapy sessions and trauma-related care to all of our YouthBuild members.

 As young people in our YouthBuild program are equipped with the tools to be leaders in their communities, we instill the importance of giving back within them.